 Which wool blankets are the softest and warmest

 A wool blanket is one of those items that one is never enough.
-There is nothing better than snuggling under a wool throw or blanket on chilly evening watching your favourite film or reading by the fire.
+Nothing is better than snuggling under a wool throw or blanket on a chilly evening while watching your favourite film or reading by the fire.

-There are so many different wool blankets and throws on the market that choosing the throw which will help keep you warm and cosy can be daunting.
+There are so many different types of wool blankets and throws on the market that choosing the throw which will help keep you warm and cosy can be daunting.

 First, let’s consider the different types of wool.
-Country Mouse sells merino lambswool, Gotland wool, recycled wool and Swedish lambswool throws and blankets.
+Country Mouse sells merino lambswool, Gotland wool, recycled wool, Swedish lambswool throws, and blankets.

-Swedish Lambswool: Comes from sheep farms in Southern Sweden.
-The wool is thick, soft, highly breathable and has no chemical treatment.
+Swedish Lambswool: This wool comes from sheep farms in southern Sweden.
+It is thick, soft, highly breathable, and has not been chemically treated.

-Eco Lambswool: Our eco lambswool blankets are made from Swedish lambswool and is tested by and independent laboratory and is guaranteed to be free from pesticides.
-These wool throws are thick, soft and highly breathable.
+Eco Lambswool: Our eco lambswool blankets are made from Swedish lambswool.
+They are tested by an independent laboratory and are guaranteed to be free from pesticides.
+These wool throws are thick, soft, and highly breathable.

 Gotland wool: Silky, soft and full of lustre.

-All of the blankets stocked by Country Mouse are made from lambswool.
+All of Country Mouse's blankets are made from lambswool.
 Lambswool is the first shearing of a sheep at around 7 months old.
-Lambswool is softer and more elastic than adult wool which adds to its softness.
+It is softer and more elastic than adult wool, which adds to its softness.

 Which wool blanket is the warmest?